Denisganga/Mentor_Mate/README.md

 ## Overview

-MentorMate aims to provide a user-friendly environment where individuals can register as mentors or mentees, search for mentorship opportunities, and engage in meaningful mentorship relationships.
+MentorMate aims to provide a user-friendly environment where individuals can register as mentors or mentees, search for mentorship opportunities, and engage in meaningful mentorship relationships through chat rooms.
 Whether you're seeking guidance in a specific field or looking to share your expertise with others, MentorMate is here to connect you with like-minded individuals.

 ## Features